augustinejoseph/DS-sort-algorithms/README.md

 The for loop continues to iterate over the remaining unsorted elements of the list, each time inserting the current element into the correct position in the sorted part of the list.

-Once the for loop has finished, the entire list is sorted in ascending order.
+Once the for loop has finished, the entire list is sorted.

 ## 4. Merge Sort:
 This is a divide and conquer algorithm that divides an array into two halves, sorts the two halves separately, and then merges the sorted halves back together.